-Booth Medical is a one-stop shop for best new or refurbished autoclaves for sale at a lower than average price.
-Also find a diverse portfolio of autoclave repair parts and accessories such as spore testing, replacement racks and trays, ultrasonic cleaners, water distillers and more.
-With 30 years of experience in the sales, support and repair of table-top steam autoclaves, Booth Medical can answer all of your technical questions.
-Never again pay too much money for an autoclave that doesn't meet your needs or stays broken all the time.
+Booth Medical is a one-stop-shop for best new or refurbished autoclaves for sale at a lower than average price.
+Also, find a diverse portfolio of autoclave repair parts and accessories such as spore testing, replacement racks and trays, ultrasonic cleaners, water distillers, and more.
+With 30 years of experience in the sales, support, and repair of table-top steam autoclaves, Booth Medical can answer all of your technical questions.
+Never again pay too much money for an autoclave that doesn't meet expectations, or stays broken all the time.
 We will provide you with excellent value on both new and refurbished machines.
-Best of all, our shelves are stocked with sterilizers that we can ship to you today.
-We have a large selection of autoclaves for your veterinary practice, dental office, medical clinic, hospital, city water department or large sterilizers for your research laboratory, cannabis farms, and more.
+Best of all, our shelves remain stocked with sterilizers that we can ship out today.
+At Booth Medical, we have a large selection of autoclaves for dental, medical, ophthalmology, plastic surgery, hospital, veterinary, and water utilities.
+Larger sterilizers are in-stock for research laboratories, farming, and other related industries.

 Not sure which Autoclave is best for you?
 Take a look at the following answers to the most common questions asked by our shoppers.